 NCAR Educational Activities

-visitors and members of the general public come to NCAR for self-guided tours or to attend presentations on the Center and its research activities.
-During FY 1997, an estimated 50,000 visitors toured NCAR's Mesa Lab and new Walter Orr Roberts Weather Trail; ETP staff provided guided tours to more than 11,600 of those visitors, including 7,067 students ranging from preschool through college level.
+- During FY 1997, an estimated 50,000 visitors toured NCAR's Mesa Lab and new Walter Orr Roberts Weather Trail.
+Guided tours were provided to more than 11,600 of those visitors, including 7,067 students ranging from preschool through college level.
 This represents an increase of nearly 20% over the number of student visitors in FY 1996.

 NCAR FY96 ASR |